MicroEJ/docs/ApplicationDeveloperGuide/classpath.rst

 ==========================

 The MicroEJ Central Repository is the binary repository maintained by MicroEJ.
-It contains Foundation library APIs and numerous Add-On Libraries.
-Foundation libraries APIs are distributed under the organization ``ej.api``.
-All other artifacts are Add-On libraries.
+It contains Foundation Library APIs and numerous Add-On Libraries.
+Foundation Libraries APIs are distributed under the organization ``ej.api``.
+All other artifacts are Add-On Libraries.

 For more information, please visit :http:`https://repository.microej.com`.